 TIP: If you find that you aren’t aware of your own needs, consider a strategy.
 Perhaps set alarms on your phone or ask a friend to keep you accountable (ask them not to take no for an answer!).

-4 Thinking Self-care is a Sign of Weakness, or a Vanity Measure – Common Barriers to Self-care
+4 Believing Self-care is a Sign of Weakness, or a Vanity Measure – Common Barriers to Self-care

 Self-care is not a sign of weakness or a vanity measure.

-That said, many people think like I did and believe self-care is just for people who are sick or older.
+That said, some people think like I did and believe self-care is just for people who are sick or older.

-This is not true!
-People of all ages should be in tune with their self-care needs to best handle the stressors in life.
+This isn’t true!
+People of all ages should be in tune with their self-care needs to handle life stressors best.

-Self-care is a necessity – based on the way God creates our mind and body.
+Self-care is a necessity – based on the way God creates us.

 The truth is, you have to do your self-care; there’s no way out of it.
 You will struggle or even suffer (by design) if you don’t take care of yourself.

-The first step of self-care is paying attention to the needs of your mind and body.
+The first step of self-care is paying attention to the needs of your mind, body, and soul.